-I am tempted to name this one “The Riverdale”.
-Or, I could name it “Binge Worthy” because it is so easy to make you can binge your favourite show, or binge make them while you binge watch.
+I am tempted to name this crochet cowl pattern “The Riverdale”.
+Or, I could name it “Binge Worthy” because it is so easy to crochet you can binge your favourite show, or binge make them while you binge watch.
 I must have watched a whole season while I was working on this crochet cowl.
 Every night I finished 1-2 inches while Christian and I watched.
+However, the Caron Cakes Latte yarn by Yarnspirations steals the show on this one!

 This crochet cowl is made entirely of single crochet.
 I chose an 8mm hook because as we all know – I am a REALLY slow crocheter!
 I knew that the Caron Cakes Latte Crochet Cowl was going to take me a while but in the end would totally be worth the time.
 In fact, the hardest part of this cowl was deciding on which colour to use.
 The yarn was a no brainer – once I felt the soft lushness of the Yarnspirations Caron Latte Cakes there was no need to look any farther.